 Washburn said, “Listen, I’m a space guy, so I don’t know.
 But there are intertidal ecosystems.
 And the biological rhythms of certain creatures correspond to a tidal cycle.
 So like, gestation, or egg hatching might be affected.
 Or the female period.”

 Everyone stared at Washburn.
 Rochelle chortled and said, “Are you shittin’ me?”

 “I would never shit on you,” said Washburn.
 “The menstrual cycle occurs about once per lunar month and just about corresponds to the tidal period.
 No pun intended.”

 Rochelle laughed and rocked in her chair and fanned herself with her Celebrity Hairstyles and said, “Oh hell no!”
 Her ‘hell’ sounded like hail.
 “Somebody better put that moon back where it go, Neville.”
-She leaned forward and bugged her eyes out as she said Neville.

 The necks and heads of Washburn, Derrick, and General Nassar turned in unison, watching Neville go.